andrewharp/ComfyUI-EasyNodes/readme.md

-# ComfyUI Custom Node Module
+# ComfyUI Function Annotator

-This module provides an annotation @ComfyFunc for defining custom node types in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-It process your function's signature to create the custom node definition required for ComfyUI, streamlining the process considerably.
+This module provides an annotation @ComfyFunc to streamline adding custom node types in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+It processes your function's signature to create a wrapped function and custom node definition required for ComfyUI, eliminating all the boilerplate code.
 In most cases you can just add a @ComfyFunc("category") annotation to your existing function.

 ```
 from comfy_annotations import ComfyFunc, ImageTensor, MaskTensor